 RESYNDICATIONS

-Developments that involve resyndication of LIHTCs must submit Change of Ownership and Management forms to the Compliance Division at least 30 days prior to the change.
+Developments that involve resyndication of LIHTCs must:

+submit Change of Ownership and Management forms to the Compliance Division at least 30 days prior to the change;

+execute and record an Assignment and Assumption Agreement for the prior Declaration of Land Use Restrictive Covenants;

+meet with the Compliance Department prior to acquisition of the development; and

+continue to adhere to all compliance requirements from the previous allocation and prior Declaration of Land Use Restrictive Covenants until the compliance period under the new allocation begins;

+Average Income is not allowed for any resyndication of existing tax credit properties.

 Applications for resyndication should not be submitted prior to the start of the extended use period.
-The parties must execute and record an Assignment and Assumption Agreement for the prior Declaration of Land Use Restrictive Covenants.
-Owners and property managers must meet with the Compliance Department prior to acquisition of the development and must continue to adhere to all compliance requirements from the previous allocation and prior Declaration of Land Use Restrictive Covenants until the compliance period under the new allocation begins.

 Once completed 8609s are returned to KHRC confirming the first year of credit for the new allocation, a release for the previous LURA will be sent by KHRC to the county for recording.
 The compliance fee remains the amount charged under the previous credit up until the year the new credit starts.
 Once the first year of credit is confirmed the fee amount will be adjusted.

 3. DECLARATION OF LAND USE RESTRICTIVE COVENANTS